AberdeenPHP/AberdeenPHP-Website/readme.md

 #### Routes - [/routes/web.php](/routes/web.php)

 This is where all the url's (endpoints) for the website are set up.
 It should be fairly easy to see what's happening here.
-You visit a certain url in the browser, and we return a 'view'.
+You visit a certain url in the browser, we head off to a controller that will do a little cleverness and give your browser a 'view'.

-Each view is passed some data - in this case `title` and `tagline`.
-No need for the dollar sign - Laravel adds those for you in the 'view'.

-_Normally each 'route' in this file would call a method in a controller class which would then return the view._
-_For simplicity we are skipping that bit!_
+We've included a little sample code in the [/routes/web.php](/routes/web.php) file to get you started.

-Go ahead and created your new route following the same format.
+Go ahead and created your new route.
 Once that's done lets head off to the views:

 #### Views - [/resources/views/](/resources/views/)